Malta: Climate

 Malta has a Mediterranean climate (Köppen climate classification Csa), with mild winters and hot summers, hotter in the inland areas.
 Rain occurs mainly in autumn and winter, with summer being generally dry.

 The average yearly temperature is around 23 °C during the day and 15.5 °C at night.
 In the coldest month – January – the typical maximum temperature ranges from 12 to 18 C during the day and minimum 6 to 12 C at night.
 In the warmest month – August – the typical maximum temperature ranges from 28 to 34 C during the day and minimum 20 to 24 C at night.
 Amongst all capitals in the continent of Europe, Valletta – the capital of Malta has the warmest winters, with average temperatures of around 15 to 16 °C during the day and 9 to 10 °C at night in the period January–February.
 In March and December average temperatures are around 17 °C during the day and 11 °C at night.
 Large fluctuations in temperature are rare.
-Snow is very rare on the island, although various snowfalls have been recorded in the last century, the last one reported in various locations across Malta in 2014.
+Snow is very rare, although snowfalls have been recorded in the last century, the last one in 2014.

 The average annual sea temperature is 20 °C, from 15–16 C in February to 26 °C in August.
-In the 6 months – from June to November – the average sea temperature exceeds 20 °C.
+In the six months from June to November, the average sea temperature exceeds 20 °C.

 The annual average relative humidity is high, averaging 75%, ranging from 65% in July (morning: 78% evening: 53%) to 80% in December (morning: 83% evening: 73%).

 Sunshine duration hours total around 3,000 per year, from an average 5.2 hours of sunshine duration per day in December to an average above 12 hours in July.
 This is about double that of cities in the northern half of Europe, for comparison: London – 1,461; however, in winter it has up to four times more sunshine; for comparison: in December, London has 37 hours of sunshine whereas Malta has above 160.

 Urbanisation

 According to Eurostat, Malta is composed of two larger urban zones nominally referred to as "Valletta" (the main island of Malta) and "Gozo".
 The main urban area covers the entire main island, with a population of around 400,000.
 The core of the urban area, the greater city of Valletta, has a population of 205,768.
-According to the data from 2020 by Eurostat, the Functional Urban Area and metropolitan region covered the whole island and has a population of 480 134.
+According to the data from 2020 by Eurostat, the Functional Urban Area and metropolitan region covered the whole island and has a population of 480,134.
 According to the United Nations, about 95 percent of the area of Malta is urban and the number grows every year.
-Also, according to the results of ESPON and EU Commission studies, "the whole territory of Malta constitutes a single urban region".
+According to ESPON and EU Commission studies, "the whole territory of Malta constitutes a single urban region".